Bambit Kulung: A Craft Learned Early

-Kulun, 30, began weaving Himalayan nettle at thirteen, learning beside her mother in the hills of Dangkila.
+Kulun, 30, began weaving Himalayan nettle at just 13, learning beside her mother in the hills of Dangkila.

 Every piece Bambit weaves carries the quiet strength of the mountains: resilient, grounded, and deeply connected to the women who kept this craft alive.